 Chattooga County is located in north-western Georgia.
-The County Seat is Summerville and the largest city is Summerville. https://georgia.gov/cities-counties/chattooga-county The 2014 population estimate is 24,939 and the 2010 census population was 26,015.
+The County Seat is Summerville and the largest city is Summerville.
+The Official Web Site is located at https://georgia.gov/cities-counties/chattooga-county.
+The 2014 population estimate is 24,939 and the 2010 census population was 26,015.
 The land area is 313.34 square miles and there are 83 persons per square mile.

 86.8% of the population is White, 10.4% is Black or African American, 4.8% is Hispanic or Latino, 0.5% is Asian, 0.4% is American Indian or Alaska Native, 0.3% is Native Hawaiian or Pacific Islander, and 1.6% is two or more races.
 69% have a high school degree or higher, and 7.7% have a Bachelor degree or higher.